Panetolikos F.C.: Kostoulas era

 In the summer of 2005, the new Greek owner Fotis Kostoulas, coming from Sweden and wanting to take the reins of the city team from which he came, presented his plans for the future of the club and followed a radical refurbishment of the stadium.

 More specifically, the following projects were completed by the end of 2006: new turf, construction of a shelter above the western pit, renovation of the interior (changing rooms, cafe-bar, clubs, boutique shops), construction of new newspapers and suites, On the two platforms, regeneration of the surrounding area.
 In addition, in 2009, a new roofed frieze was built with a capacity of about 120 distinct seats above the small east stand.

 2008–09 Season: Promotion to Second Division

-Panetolikos won an epic play-offs tie against fellow third-tier side Rodos to win promotion to the Beta Ethniki for the 2009–10 season.
-The tie was played in Athens at the Nea Smyrni Stadium, in front of full house, with 8,000 loyal fans traveling from Agrinio to support the team.
-After going down 1–0 early, the team staged an impressive fight back to win the game 2–1 with two goals in the last 5 minutes.
-Scenes of joy followed as one of the better-supported teams in rural Greece won promotion.
-Now in the Football League, Panetolikos continue to get terrific support, both home and away.
+Panetolikos secured promotion to the Beta Ethniki for the 2009-10 season after defeating fellow third-tier side Rodos in a play-off match.
+The match was played at Nea Smyrni Stadium in Athens and was attended by a large crowd, including approximately 8,000 supporters from Agrinio.
+After conceding an early goal, Panetolikos came from behind to win 2-1 with two goals scored in the final five minutes.
+The victory secured the club’s promotion to the Football League.
+The club has continued to attract substantial support at both home and away matches.